-- Chén Lú (Shănxī): Seventeen small factories turn out different styles of pottery, and their showrooms have starting prices so low you'll volunteer to pay more.
+- Chen Lu (Shanxi): Seventeen small factories turn out different styles of pottery, and their showrooms have starting prices so low you'll volunteer to pay more.
 You can also buy original works in the houses of individual artisans.
 See p.
-263. - Zhōng Bèi Jiùhuò Shìchǎng (Xiʾān): There are fakes aplenty, as everywhere else, but this bustling antiques market, fed by continuous new discoveries in the surrounding plain, is geared to locals, so asking prices are not as absurd as elsewhere.
+273. - Ba Xian An (Xi'an): There are fakes aplenty, as everywhere else, but this bustling antiques market, fed by continuous new discoveries in the surrounding plain, is too atmospheric to miss.
 See p.
-258. - Jatson School (Lhasa): High-quality Tibetan handicrafts, including traditional Tibetan clothing, paper, incense, mandala thangkas, yak-hide boots, ceramic dolls, door hangings, bags, and cowboy hats, are all made on-site, and sold at very fair prices.
-Your money goes to support poor, orphaned, and children with disabilities.
+267. - Jatson School (Lhasa): High-quality Tibetan handicrafts, including traditional Tibetan clothing, paper, incense, mandala thangkas, yak-hide boots, ceramic dolls, door hangings, bags, and cowboy hats, are all made on-site and sold at very fair prices.
+Your money goes to support Tibetan poor, orphaned, and children with disabilities.
 See p.
-760. - Name-Brand Clothing & Accessories: Adequate to near-perfect imitations of items by North Face, Louis Vuitton, Prada, and just about any other expensive label you can think of can be had for a song at several markets in China, especially at Běijīng's Silk Street and Hóngqiáo markets, Shànghǎi's Xiāngyáng Lù market, and Shēnzhèn's Luó Hú Commercial City (not quite as cheaply).
+787. - Fake Name-Brand Clothing and Accessories: Adequate to near-perfect imitations of items by North Face, Louis Vuitton, Prada, and just about any other expensive label you can think of can be had for a song at several markets in China, especially at Beijing's Silk Street and Hongqiao markets, Shanghai's Xiangyang Lu market, and Shenzhen's Luo Hu Commercial City (not quite as cheaply).
 See chapters 4, 9, and 10.

-- Factory 798 (Běijīng): We left 798 out of the first edition, reasoning that an ad hoc gathering of designers, painters, and sculptors selling avantgarde art in a former military complex wasn't something the regime would tolerate for long.
+- Factory 798 (Beijing): We were sure that an ad hoc gathering of designers, painters, and sculptors selling avantgarde art in a former military complex wasn't something the regime would tolerate for long.
 We were wrong.
-Market rents are now charged, so don't expect to pick up a bargain, but the Dàshānzi art district makes for a thoroughly enjoyable afternoon of gallery- and cafe-hopping.
+Market rents are now charged, so don't expect to pick up a bargain, but the Dashanzi art district makes for a thoroughly enjoyable afternoon of gallery- and cafe-hopping.
 See p.
-119. - Khawachen Carpet and Wool Handicraft Co.
+122. - Khawachen Carpet and Wool Handicraft Co.
 Ltd (Lhasa): This U.S.-Tibetan factory's carpets have rich but tasteful shades woven into delightful traditional patterns.
 Carpets can also be made to order.
-You'll pay much less here than in New York or even Běijīng.
+You'll pay much less here than in New York or even Beijing.
 See p.
-760. - Qípáo: Tailors in Běijīng and Shànghǎi will cut a custom-fit qípáo, the tight-fitting traditional dress better known by its Cantonese name cheongsam, sometimes for hundreds of dollars less than in Hong Kong and the West.
+788. - Qipao: Tailors in Beijing and Shanghai will cut a custom-fit qipao, the tight-fitting traditional dress better known by its Cantonese name cheongsam, sometimes for hundreds of dollars less than in Hong Kong and the West.
 A quality tailored dress, lined with silk and finished with handmade buttons, typically costs between \$100 and \$200.
 Slightly less fancy versions go for as little as \$50.
 See chapters 4 and 9.